Search Articles

 City, State

-A Miller Trust is a Medicaid planning tool that can assist you in meeting the income limits and qualifying for Medicaid.
+A Miller Trust is a type of Medicaid planning tool.
+It can assist you in meeting the income limits and qualifying for Medicaid.
 Unlike other planning tools, Miller Trusts do not have specific disability or age requirements.

 How Does a Miller Trust Work?

 Once the trust is set up, the trustee establishes a bank account to receive excess income from the Medicaid applicant.
-The income can only be used for certain expenses.
-For example, it may be used to pay the personal needs allowance of an individual in a nursing home, Medicare premiums, bills not covered by Medicaid, or supplement costs of a nursing home.
+The income can only go toward certain expenses.
+For example, it can pay the personal needs allowance of an individual in a nursing home.
+It also can help cover Medicare premiums, bills not covered by Medicaid, or supplement costs of a nursing home.

-Another requirement of a Miller Trust is that the applicant’s state Medicaid agency will be the beneficiary of any remaining funds in the trust upon the death of the Medicaid applicant.
+Another requirement of a Miller Trust is that the applicant’s state Medicaid agency will be able to claim any remaining funds in the trust upon the death of the Medicaid applicant.
 The amount the state receives is limited to the total value the state paid in long-term care on behalf of the applicant.
-Any amount remaining after this payment may go to a person the applicant chooses.
+Any amount remaining after this payment may go to a person the Medicaid applicant had chosen.

 Medicaid Income Cap

-Before creating a trust, it is important to speak with an elder law attorney to ensure this option is right for you.
-If you live in a state where this is not allowed, there may be other options, such as pooled income trusts, which serve a similar purpose.
+Before creating a Miller Trust, it is important to speak with an elder law attorney to ensure this option is right for you.
+If you live in a state where these types of trusts are not allowable, you may have other options, such as pooled income trusts.
+Average nursing home costs today are running at nearly $95,000 per year for a shared room.
+In the long run, working with an attorney to plan for Medicaid can actually end up saving you money.

-For guidance in Medicaid planning, consult a qualified elder law attorney in your area.
-You can also learn more about how Medicaid treats income on the ElderLawAnswers website.
+For guidance in all aspects of Medicaid planning, consult a qualified elder law attorney in your area today.

 Medicaid 101